Errors and Warnings¶

 orSTMTDLY

 warning.
-If these were suppressed, due to the absence of the delay, the code may now oscillate.Finally, rare, more difficult cases can be debugged like a C++ program; either enter gdb and use its tracing facilities, or edit the generated C++ code to add appropriate prints to see what is going on.
+If these were suppressed, due to the absence of the delay, the design might oscillate.Finally, rare, more difficult cases can be debugged like a C++ program; either enter gdb and use its tracing facilities, or edit the generated C++ code to add appropriate prints to see what is going on.

 -